 - Grenadier with camo smock (second type), keeling and shooting Kar98 rifle.

-- AT Specialist with reversible quilted suit, M43 cap, running with Kar98 rifle and Panzerfaust.
+- AT specialist with reversible quilted suit, M43 cap, running with Kar98 rifle and Panzerfaust.

-The figures of the Waffen SS Panzer Grenadier squad in combat are inspired by the famous film shot by an SS propaganda team on December 18 during the opening fights of the Battle of the Bulge.
+The miniature figures of the Waffen SS Panzer Grenadier squad in combat are inspired by the famous film shot by an SS propaganda team on December 18 during the opening fights of the Battle of the Bulge.
 The footage captures the advance of the SS troops on the secondary roads through the Belgian forests and also includes the ambush on the Poteau to Recht road by the Kampfgruppe Hansen to the 14th US Cavalry Group.
 Probably these 4 rolls of film, which ended up in the hands of the 3rd American Armored Division a few days later, constitute the best known graphic document of this battle.

 The Battle of the Bulge